maharufh/reactikingquestions/README.md

 # reactikingquestions and answers

 > Click :star:if you like the project.
-Pull Request are highly appreciated.
+Pull Request are highly appreciated.  thanks to sudheer jana

 ---